ocomsoft/building-multi-tenant-applications-with-django/source/introduction.rst

 Most modern Software as a service applications are multi tenant.
 Whether it is Saleforce, Freshbooks, Freshbooks or wordpress, most modern cloud based applications are delivered with an multi-tenant architecture.

-The strructure of this book
+The structure of this book
 ++++++++++++++++++++++++++++

 In this book we will take a single tenant application and re-architect it to be a multi tenant application.
 We will use the Django polls app as our base.